keran4/craft-demos-java/self-employed-market-place/README.md

     UI takes the responsibility of calculating the total price for the bid (toal hours * per hour, etc) Ideal to have a validator service to take care of validation before DB action

+### Postman collection is available in home directory